When I capture something, it generally is in one the following camps:

 • Tasks - OmniFocus

-• Notes - 1Writer (plain text notes stored in Dropbox)
+• Notes - plain text files stored in Dropbox

 • Memories - Day One